honey

 Yes.
 Like any other food, spoiled honey can make you sick.
 If you are not sure of the correctness of the food, rather don’t eat it.

-What if the honey label says it has expired?
+What if the label says that honey expired?

 How do I know if my honey is bad?